Musa Keyboards Agent

 There are several different ways to enter Musa text into your computer, but they all use the same program, the Musa Keyboards agent.
 You'll also need to install a Musa font on your computer (from the Font Downloads page).

-The agent is available for Windows and MacOS: just click the link below to download.
+The agent is available for MacOS, Windows, and Linux: just click the link below to download.

 If you are using the Mac version, there's one more step: you have to give the app permission to function as a keyboard, to send letters to other apps.
 Usually, the first time you run it after installation, you will see a popup that looks like this: